Jahanshah1/SynapseMarketplace/README.md

 # Synapse NFT marketplace
-A marketplace with unique identification using Privacy-Preserving Proof-of-Personhood Protocol (PPPoPP)
+A marketplace with unique identification using Privacy-Preserving Proof-of-Personhood Protocol (PPPoPP) to ensure that if a person is doing something for the first time.

 ## Purpose / the problem it solves
 There are many NFT marketplaces but the developers/creators are not able to airdrop or giveaway their products because of the fact that a single user can create multiple accounts in order to claim the product.
 Using Worldcoin this problem can be tackled as it uses Privacy-Preserving Proof-of-Personhood Protocol (PPPoPP) which verifies if the user has executed this task before or not.
 Essentially this marketplace can also prevent users from creating multiple accounts and spamming.